 ESRC supports the creation of new insights from research and data collections into health and care services as well as research into the wider factors affecting physical and mental health including income, housing, social deprivation, and behaviours.

-We support the creation of new insights from research and data collections into health and care services that inform and shape the development and delivery of equitable and efficient services across the UK.
+We support the creation of new insights from research and data collections into health and care to inform and shape the development and delivery of equitable and efficient services across the UK and internationally.

-Our funding also helps improve the evidence on the wider factors affecting physical and mental health including income, housing, social deprivation, and behaviours.
+Our funding also helps improve the evidence on the wider influences on physical and mental health across all ages including income, housing, social deprivation, and behaviours.

-We fund work throughout the UK and also overseas, sharing data and knowledge around the globe.
+We fund work throughout the UK and overseas, sharing data and knowledge around the globe.

 Delivering effective social care is crucial to enabling the population to live well throughout their lives.
 ESRC has invested in research and data collections that investigate sustainability and wellbeing in care holistically across systems, as well as what enables promising innovations in social care service delivery and how they can be scaled up.

-Our funding enables researchers to gather and analyse data about social care throughout the UK, including:
+Our funding enables researchers to gather and analyse data about social care throughout the UK, including the Centre for Care led by the University of Sheffield which provides accessible evidence on care to inform changes that could improve the lives of millions of people.

 In response to the growing evidence around the complexities of delivering adult social care, we and the Health Foundation have invested in a flagship initiative Improving Adult Care Together (IMPACT) to help share evidence and develop best practice in the sector.